 All meetings shall be open to the public, including library staff, and free of charge.
-No person shall be excluded from attendance, except in order to comply with the occupancy limit applicable to the room being used.
+No person shall be excluded from attendance, except to comply with the occupancy limit for the requested room.

 Groups shall, at their own expense, procure any license or permit necessary for the conduct of their meetings.

-Groups using rooms may arrange the tables and chairs as they choose, providing they do not block marked fire exits.
+Groups may arrange the tables and chairs as they choose, providing they do not block marked fire exits.
 Light refreshments are permitted, provided the group cleans up.
 No food is allowed outside of the rooms or to be left on the premises, and alcohol is not permitted with the exception of Library-sanctioned events.
 Group activities must stay in their reserved space.
 The room must be returned to the condition in which it was found.
 A small kitchenette is available in the first-floor meeting room.
 The kitchen must be cleaned and closed up after use.

 Adequate adult supervision must be provided by the group to assure proper conduct of attendees.
 The individual in charge, as indicated on the Room Reservation Form, must be present during room use.

-The library is not responsible for the loss, theft, or damage to a group’s equipment if it is lost, stolen or damaged.
+The library is not responsible for the loss, theft, or damage to a group’s equipment.

 All persons using a room shall comply with all reasonable and lawful requests by library staff and the Acton Police Department.
 Individuals who fail to comply will be required to leave the library.
-Groups who fail to comply, or whose leaders fail to comply, will be prohibited from using the rooms.
+Groups who fail to comply, or whose leaders fail to comply, will be prohibited from using the rooms in the future.

 Any special arrangements will be the sole responsibility of the person or group in whose name the reservation is made.

-The Board reserves the right to require any applicant group to supply a certificate of insurance, from an insurer licensed to do business in Massachusetts, in such amount and in such form as the Board may reasonably deem appropriate, such amount not to exceed $1 million, naming the Board and the Board members individually, the Town and the library staff, as additional insured, and covering damage to the library building and grounds, damage to or loss of equipment and collection, and injury to persons occasioned by the meeting.
-Such certificate shall evidence that the insurance it represents is not cancelable except on at least ten (10) days’ written notice to the Board.
-In the event of such cancellation, the meeting reservation shall be canceled unless the group forthwith substitutes a new insurance certificate meeting the aforementioned requirements.
+The Board reserves the right to require any applicant group to supply a certificate of insurance, from a Massachusetts-licensed insurer, in such amount and in such form as the Board may reasonably deem appropriate, such amount not to exceed $200,000, naming the Board and the Board members individually, the Town and the library staff, as additional insured, and covering damage to the library building and grounds, damage to or loss of equipment and collection, and injury to persons occasioned by the meeting.
+Such certificate shall include evidence that the insurance it represents cannot be cancelled without at least ten (10) days’ written notice to the Board.
+In the event of such cancellation, the meeting reservation shall be cancelled unless the group forthwith substitutes a new insurance certificate that meets the requirements.